wesselvanree/shopify-theme-tailwind/README.md

 - Tailwind CSS
   - The main css file is located in `src/index.css`
-  - This file will be built to `assets/index.css`
+  - This file will be built to `shopify/assets/index.css`
 - Webpack
-  - All `src/entries/**.js` files will be sourced as webpack entry and the output file can be found in the `assets` directory.
-All entries get the extension `.bundle.js` instead of `.js`.
+  - All `src/entries/**.{js,jsx,ts,tsx}` files will be sourced as webpack entry and the output file can be found in the `assets` directory.
+All entries get the extension `.bundle.js` instead of `.{js,jsx,ts,tsx}`.
 - Shopify CLI
 - Github Actions to deploy the theme to the dist branch on push to the main branch
+- Github Actions to test for build errors on every Pull Request

 You can copy the Lighthouse Github Action from the original [Dawn theme](https://github.com/Shopify/dawn) repository to track the